KuklinekAles/JSLearningDictionary/README.md

 ### Your own learning dictionary platform.

-1. Download all files, upload them to server VIA FTPS and than run from browser.
+1. Download all files, upload them to server via FTPS and than run from browser.
 Easy as 1, 2, 3

 <footer>